Baked general Tso chicken – Make dinner fun and healthy with this easy baked general Tso chicken recipe!

 - Meanwhile put all the ingredients for the sauce- except for cornstarch - in a medium size pot and bring to a gentle boil.
 Give the cornstarch and water a quick stir and slow add to the sauce while stirring.
 Cook for a minute until sauce thickens and turn the heat off.

 - Take chicken out of the oven and transfer to a large pan.
-Turn the heat on to low and pour sauce over the chicken, coating each piece evenly while tossing. *If you are adding sesame seeds, sesame oil and dried red chilies, this is the time to add them.
+Turn the heat on to low and pour sauce over the chicken, coating each piece evenly while tossing. *If you are adding sesame seeds, sesame oil and dried red chiles, this is the time to add them.

 - Turn the heat off, transfer to a plate and serve immediately.